Modeling Agency Fees & Commission in 2026: What's Fair, What's Not, and How to Tell the Difference

 Aruna Talent Team

-• You book a commercial print job that pays $3,000
+- You book a commercial print job paying $3,000

 Model-Side vs. Client-Side Fees

-The client-side fee doesn’t come out of your pocket directly, but it affects the total cost to clients, which can influence how competitive your rates are in the market.
-Agencies need this revenue to cover their operations, so it’s standard practice — just understand that it exists.
+The client-side fee doesn’t come out of your pocket directly, but it affects the total cost to clients — which influences how competitive your rates are in the market.
+This double structure is industry standard and has been for decades.
+What matters is that you understand it exists.

 Standard Commission Rates in 2026